Jitlada Spicy Pork Belly + Crying Tiger Pork

 Thai Food Los Angeles

-On June 12, Taste of the Nation gathered chefs from nearly 50 of L.A.’s best restaurants at Culver City’s Media Park to help combat childhood hunger, and as expected, Jitlada co-owner Jazz Singsanong and her family brought the heat, featuring two spicy pork dishes that are regularly available at their southern Thai restaurant in Thai Town.
+On June 12, Taste of the Nation gathered chefs from nearly 50 top L.A. restaurants at Culver City’s Media Park to help combat childhood hunger.
+As expected, Jitlada co-owner Jazz Singsanong and her family brought the heat, serving two spicy pork dishes from their fierce southern Thai restaurant in Thai Town.

 Thai Food Los Angeles